Coding standards part 2: .editorconfig, documentation and strict types

 In PHP, we distinguish not only single-line documentation with a preceding double slash (//) and multi-line documentation in the following form:

-/* This is a comment,
+1/* This is a comment,

-that spans
+2 that spans

-over multiple lines
+3 over multiple lines

 We also distinguish between documentation at the file, class, and function/method level.
-I recommend documenting in the PHPDoc format , as used, for example, by phpDocumentor .
+I recommend documenting in the PHPDoc format, as used, for example, by phpDocumentor.
 A PHPDoc block starts not with /*, but with two asterisk symbols: /**.
 Text editors like Visual Studio Code can quickly create these blocks when typing /**, which reduces typing work.

 Here is an example of the various doc blocks.